A Board United by Purpose

 A proud Merton resident for nearly 20 years, Omar is passionate about the power of community and the role local organisations play in supporting people across the borough.
 His commitment to inclusion and representation will strengthen Merton Connected’s mission to empower the voluntary and community sector.

-Preeya Parmer
+Preeya Parmar

 Preeya has extensive experience in marketing, digital transformation, and commercial strategy.
 Having delivered major growth initiatives across global industries, she brings strong skills in data analytics, communications, and leadership.